openshift-istio/istio-docs/README.md

 $ hugo
 ```

-To view the generated Hugo files, nagivate to the following directory:
+To view the generated Hugo files, nagivate to the following directory:  `public/index.html`

-public/index.html

-For more information about Hugo commands, see the [Hugo Web site](https://gohugo.io/getting-started/usage/)
+For more information about Hugo commands, see the [Hugo Web site](https://gohugo.io/getting-started/usage/).

 ### To Build the Downstream Docs

-The Downstream docs use `ccutil` to generate the docs as part of the docs to Drupal toolchain.
+The downstream docs use `ccutil` to generate the docs as part of the Docs-to-Drupal toolchain.

 To build all of the books, open a terminal, navigate to the root directory of this repository, and type the following command (you may need to run it as `sudo`):
 ```
 $ scripts/buildGuides.sh
 ```
-The script provides links to both AsciiDoctor and ccutil builds for each of the example books.
+The script provides links to both asciidoctor and ccutil builds for each of the example books.

 You can also build a single guide.
 Navigate to the folder of the manual you want to build and type the following command (you may need to run it as `sudo`):
 ```
 $ ./buildGuide.sh
 ```

-To view the generated output, nagivate to the following directory for a particular manual:
+To view the generated output, nagivate to the following directory for a particular manual:`<title>/build/tmp/en-US/html-single/index.html`

-<title>/build/tmp/en-US/html-single/index.html

 ## Submitting a Pull Request

 You can close a GitHub issue from a Pull Request.
 All you have to do is include the [special keyword syntax] (https://help.github.com/articles/closing-issues-using-keywords/) (for example, “fixes #5) in the body of your Pull Request.
 When the pull request is merged into your repository's default branch, the corresponding issue is automatically closed.

 Commit messages against Jira should start with the project name associated with the PR.
-If the PR is to address MAISTRA-123 then the commit message for the PR must start with "MAISTRA-123 " and then followed by the detailed commit message (no semi-column, dash between JIRA ID and text, no brackets... just a space).
+If the PR is to address MAISTRA-123 then the commit message for the PR must start with "MAISTRA-123 " and then followed by the detailed commit message (no semi-column or dash between the Jira ID and text, no brackets... just a space).